divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 2 - Wednesday | In class work #
 Got the full-screen canvas fully set up.
-For now the player's template is just a basic circle, I plan to replace it with a better design later.
-The movement has also been added, the "A", "D" and left/right arrow keys can be used to move the player left and right, while the "W" key and up arrow key inverts the gravity.
-I have an idea for what the "S" key and down arrow key should do, but it requires features that don't exist yet before it can be implemented.
+For now, the player's design is just a basic circle, I plan to replace it with something else later. \
+The movement has also been added, the "A", "D" and left/right arrow-keys can be used to move the player left & right, while the "W" key & up arrow-key inverts the direction of gravity.
+I have an idea for what the "S" key & down arrow-key should do, but it requires features that don't exist yet to be useful and I dont feel like programming it right now.

 ### Things Added:
  - Canvas